Phuire-Research/Round8/README.md

 But 7% is only the beginning as the means of being Quantum resistant also brings another jaw breaking cost savings.
 That we cannot disclose.

 # Road Map

+## v0.0.15 -> v0.0.16
+Determining the most effective Round8 to Decimal Conversion without Look Up Table.
+Currently building out the initial dataset to validate potential algorithms.
+Already have the means for multiplication and the following lined up, but currently focusing on the most practical aspect of hex being able to convert to decimal.
+Where Round8 has friction due to fundamental differences in the design of the Number System.

 ## v0.0.16
 - `multiply(a, b)` - Awaiting MultiplyWrung validation